SUSHIL1312/AwesomePyHub/InvestmentGoalYear/readMe.md

 - **Dynamic Growth Calculation**: Automatically adjusts the investment amount each year based on the specified percentage increase.
 - **Compound Growth Estimation**: Utilizes the Compound Annual Growth Rate (CAGR) to estimate the future value of investments.
 - **Target Achievement Calculation**: Accurately calculates the number of years required to meet a financial goal.
+- **Total Investment Calculation**: Provides the total amount invested over the years until the target is achieved.

 ## How It Works
 The program calculates the years required to achieve a specified target amount by: